 Who approves my application proposal?

-Prior to submitting your proposal to the Center for International Education you must obtain approval from your Department Chair.
+Prior to submitting your proposal to the Travel and External Study Office you must obtain approval from your Department Chair.
 Once you have obtained this signature, the International Education Steering Committee will review your proposal.

 How long is the planning process for a Travel Study course?